DataPaws/sp_DBPermissions/README.md

     @ObjectName
         If NOT NULL then the third query will display permissions specific to the object specified and the first two queries will display only those users with those specific permissions.
-Unfortunately at this point only objects in sys.all_objects will work.
 This parameter uses the pattern '%' + @ObjectName + '%'
     @Permission
         If NOT NULL then the third query will display only permissions that match what is in the parameter.
 The first two queries will display only those users with that specific